jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: False == False

-  I change it to assertEqual_
+  I change the line to use assertEqual_

   .. code-block:: python
     :lineno-start: 37